Kidney Cancer Claims Against the Railroad

 Illustrative Kidney Cancer Case Results

-$8,000,000 verdict – plaintiff, an able-bodied seaman who worked aboard tanker ships, was diagnosed with kidney cancer after being exposed to petroleum products containing benzene.
+$8,000,000 Verdict – plaintiff, an able-bodied seaman who worked aboard tanker ships, was diagnosed with kidney cancer after being exposed to petroleum products containing benzene.
 The jury found that the plaintiff’s cancer was a direct result of his employer not providing him a safe place to work.
 Plaintiff lost a kidney as a result of cancer.
 (Shelby v.
 Seariver Maritime,)

 The cases listed above are provided for informational purposes only.
 Unless otherwise noted, they were not handled directly by Hughes Law Offices.